Master of Health Administration (MHA)

 Webster is committed to your success, and you'll never be alone as you pursue your Master of Health Administration.

-Learn from faculty members who work as senior executives in hospitals, insurance companies and healthcare consulting firms.
+Learn from faculty members who work as senior executives in hospitals, insurance companies and health care consulting firms.
 Our professors serve as mentors eager to support your career goals and connect you to opportunities.

 What stood out to me the most about Webster is the time spent with my colleagues, the professors, and many special presenters that graciously opened up to our class about their life, career, and the struggles associated.
 Most importantly they all spoke about peace that comes from doing what you were called to do.
 That peace exceeds any difficulty in pursuing your purpose.